jocassid/pip-viz/README.md

 # pip-viz

-A script that generates an svg image the dependencies within a pip virtual environment.  `pip-viz` uses `graphviz` Python library to generate a `.gv` file written in [Graphviz](https://graphviz.org)'s DOT language which is then fed into one of Graphviz's layout engines to render the diagram.
+A script that generates an SVG image displaying the dependencies within a pip virtual environment.

+`pip-viz` uses `graphviz` Python library to generate a `.gv` file containing instructions written in [Graphviz](https://graphviz.org)'s DOT language.
+The Graphviz application takes the instructions written in the `.gv` file and generates an image.

+The [Graphviz](https://graphviz.org) application will need to be installed separately.
+Linux, Windows, and Mac versions are available and the graphviz executable `dot` will need to be on your `PATH`.

 With your virtualenv active, install from the Python Package Index (PyPI) with the following command: